xiaohanghang/graphqlnote/connection+node+work.md

 Relay connections:

-*    Relay proposes a standard to define a has\_many relationship for graphql field.
+* Relay proposes a standard to define a has\_many relationship for graphql field.This standard defines a common structure that

+allow Relay to paginate and filter the results in an efficient way by using cursors,which i'll explain in abit.